-Dear #TruePrincesses!
-Today let’s discuss “what is sex addiction?”
-We will differentiate between sex addiction signs and symptoms, answer the question “what is a sex addict?” and talk about my own addiction story, as well as my experience with Sex Addicts Anonymous.
+What is sex addiction?
+Let’s review sex addiction signs and symptoms, answer the question “what is a sex addict?” and talk about my sex addiction story, as well as my experience with Sex Addicts Anonymous.

 The term “sex addiction” describes sexual acting out in such a way that makes the person doing it feel powerless.
 The behavior leads to health issues, relational trouble, career risks, financial losses, and other undesired consequences.